Scouts Canada

 About Scouts Canada:

 Scouting participants are divided into five groups: Beaver Scouts (ages 5-7), Cub Scouts (ages 8-10), Scouts (ages 11-14), Venturer Scouts (ages 15-17), and Rover Scouts (ages 18-26).
-Groups participate in exciting and challenging outdoor activities, including hiking, camping, mountain biking, white-water rafting, and mountain climbing.
-Scouts also challenge themselves with community service, physical activity, and hands-on learning.
-While participants can receive badges for completing activities, Scouts Canada emphasizes that the badges should not be used as an indication of personal progress.
+Groups participate in challenging outdoor activities, including hiking, camping, mountain biking, white-water rafting, and mountain climbing.
+Scouts also challenge themselves with community service and hands-on learning.
+In F2023, there were 41,709 youth members, of which 13,508 were beavers, 14,819 were cubs, 9,950 were scouts, 2,691 were venturers, and 741 were rovers.

 My anchor